18F/guides/docs/replatforming.md

 Use `sticky_sidenav: true` to stick the sidenav to the top of the window when scrolling.

 ### Subnavs
 You can use the existing `subnav:` options in the original file's front matter to generate a subnav with the current page's anchor links.
+To prevent plugin overloading, ensure the `parent` and `key` values are different.

 ## Ignoring assetPaths
 We want to avoid commiting the `assetPaths.json` file, but need to keep it out of the project `.gitignore` in order to allow eleventy to rebuild when it is changed.
 One way to resolve this issue is to add `assetPaths.json` to the git exclude list: